Petrykivka painting: Recent history

 In 2012, the Ukrainian Ministry of Culture recognized Petrykivka painting as part of the intangible cultural heritage of Ukraine, and in December 2013 it was included in the Representative List of the Intangible Cultural Heritage of Humanity by UNESCO.

-In January 2013, a “Petrykivka” trademark designed by Liudmyla Horbulia was registered, and was donated for the use of the community of Petrykivka village and its artisans as a symbol of authenticity.
+In January 2013, a "Petrykivka" trademark designed by Liudmyla Horbulia was registered, and was donated for the use of the community of Petrykivka village and its artisans as a symbol of authenticity.

+On 26 October 2020, Petrykivka painting became a geographical indication in Ukraine, meaning that some stages of its production process are guaranteed to take place in its area of origin, which determines certain qualities of the product.

 Technique and characteristics

 Petrykivka painting is traditionally dominated by plant forms, particularly of flowers.
 At times, they are depicted as abstracted shapes that do not necessarily correspond to any recognizable, naturally occurring plant species.
 In other cases, they are based on common garden flowers (e.g. dahlias, asters, tulips, roses), wildflowers (e.g. camomile, cornflower), and other plants (such as vibernum berries, strawberries, and grapes).
-Acanthus leaves (traditionally referred to as “ferns”) and flower buds are also commonly seen.
+Acanthus leaves (traditionally referred to as "ferns") and flower buds are also commonly seen.
 The plant imagery is often combined with birds, and sometimes with images of animals and people, which are often depicted in somewhat fanciful form.
 Designs also commonly make use of the image of a phoenix or firebird.
 Historically, Petrykivka painting was done exclusively on white backgrounds (either whitewashed walls or on white paper), but contemporary artists have used backgrounds of a variety of colors, including black, blue, green, and red.

-Petrykivka painting is unabashedly two-dimensional, with no desire to depict “realistic” perspective.
+Petrykivka painting is unabashedly two-dimensional, with no desire to depict "realistic" perspective.
 The overall design is built around one or more plant stems, to which are attached to all of the key elements of the composition.
 These stems or branches typically do not overlap each other, and many elements are depicted as silhouettes.
 Figures of birds, animals, and people are typically depicted in profile, while flowers are usually shown head-on.
 Many pictorial elements (such as petals, stems, and berries) are depicted using a single brush stroke.
-For some elements, such as berries, artists will use their finger to apply the paint, resulting in a characteristic round shape that is light in the center and has a darker “ring" at its edge.
+For some elements, such as berries, artists will use their finger to apply the paint, resulting in a characteristic round shape that is light in the center and has a darker "ring" at its edge.
 Professional Petrykivka artists mostly work without pre-drawn sketches and do not use measuring instruments.
 Instead, they work out the composition in their mind's eye, and do not begin execution until it has been fully thought through.